easybuilders/easybuild-tutorial/docs/hmns/README.md

 Compiler  Core  MPI
 ```

-That's basically the 3 levels in the module hierarchy we showed in our example earlier.
+Those are basically the 3 levels in the module hierarchy we showed in our example earlier.

 The starting point is the top level of the module hierarchy named `Core`: